polyipseity/information/special/value proposition canvas.md

 ### fit

 Fit is when {{your pain relievers relieve customer pains, gain creators create customer gains, and products and services satisfy customer jobs}}.
 To check fit, {{put two ticks on the pair if there is a matching pair in the customer profile and the value map, and cross out those without any matches}}.
+A strong fit indicates {{customer satisfaction, market differentiation, and value creation}}.

 However, checking the fit on paper like above is {{not enough}}.
 Fit happens in three stages: {{problem–solution fit, product–market fit, and business model fit}}.
 To achieve these three fits requires {{a nonlinear and iterative process}}.
 Value proposition design allows quick {{design, test, and repeat}}.